inet-framework/inet/showcases/mobility/index.rst

 Mobility
 ========

-These showcases demonstrate node mobility support of INET:
+These showcases demonstrate mobility support of INET:

 .. toctree::
    :maxdepth: 1